Eric Selbin

 Eric Selbin is a political sociologist whose primary research interests are revolutions and related forms of collective behavior (resistance, rebellion, social movements) as well as critical international relations theory.
 Much of his work has focused on Latin America and the Caribbean, and his volume Modern Latin American Revolutions has been used as a textbook in courses in Latin American studies and contentious politics.
 He holds a PhD from the University of Minnesota and is professor of political science at Southwestern University in Georgetown, Texas, where he has also been appointed Brown Distinguished Research Professor (1999-2003) and University Scholar (2006-2014); in 2014, he was appointed to the Lucy King Brown Chair at Southwestern University.
-Since 2019, he has been a Faculty Assocaite at Observatorio de la Relación Binacional México - E.E.U.U., Faculty of Political and Social Sciences at the National University Autonomous of Mexico (UNAM).
+Since 2019, he has been a Faculty Associate at Observatorio de la Relación Binacional México - E.E.U.U., Faculty of Political and Social Sciences at the National University Autonomous of Mexico (UNAM).

 From 2003-2006, Selbin held a joint appointment with Sweden's Umeå University as professor of peace and conflict students and at the Tallinn Postgraduate Summer School in Social and Cultural Studies in 2012.
 In 2013, Selbin was appointed a research fellow at the Teresa Lozano Long Institute of Latin American Studies (LLILAS) at the University of Texas at Austin.
 From 2004-2020, Selbin was co-editor of New Millennium Books in International Studies published by Rowman & Littlefield, from 2015-2020 Associate Editor of International Studies Perspectives (2015-2020), and served on the International Studies Association Publications Committee (2020-2022).

 Selbin's most well-known work is Revolution, Rebellion, Resistance: The Power of Story (2010), also published in Arabic as ثورة تمرد المقاومة: قوة قصة (T2013), in German as Gerücht und Revolution: Von der Macht des Weitererzählens (2010), in India as Revolution, Rebellion, Resistance: The Power of Story (2011), in Persian as قدرت داستان مقاومت در برابر انقلاب شورش (n.d.), in Spanish as El poder del relato: Revolución, rebelión, Resistencia (2012), and in Turkish as Devrim Isyan Direnis: Hikayenin Gücü (2019).
 Selbin puts forth four different types of "revolutionary story" that have accompanied revolutionary struggles from the French Revolution to the present day: civilizing and democratizing, the social revolution, freedom and liberation, and the lost and forgotten.
 For Selbin, these narratives, conducted across time and space through processes of myth, memory and mimesis and daring acts of bricolage, are the crucible of revolutionary action.

 Selbin has also collaborated with Helen Cordes, the writer, editor, and public historian to whom he is married, on topics related to homeschooling and feminism, as well as music and social change.